 Operations

-The majority of operational activities will be undertaken at the Macedon gas plant site, subject to licensing requirements under Part V of the EP Act, including a Works Approval (W4865/2011/1) and a prescribed premises operating licence (No L8553/2011/1)The exception will be the periodic monitoring and inspection (and subsequent maintenance/repairs if required) of the offshore and onshore pipelines (both wet gas and sales gas) and umbilicals, as part of normal operations.
-The Macedon Operations are 24 hours per day, 7 days per week.
+The majority of operational activities will be undertaken at the Macedon gas plant site and managed under a Dangerous Goods Licence regime and a prescribed premises operating licence (No L8553/2011/1).
+Activities at the Macedon gas plant site are therefore outside the scope of the EP.

-Operational activitiescomprise:
+Operational activities which are covered under the EP comprise:

 Export of wet gas via subsea pipeline at the Commonwealth/State water boundary to the mean low water mark (MLWM) connection with the Macedon onshore wet gas pipeline;

-Export of wet gas via the onshore wet gas pipeline from the shoreline connect to the Macedon gas plant;
+Export of wet gas via the onshore wet gas pipeline from the shoreline connect to the Macedon gas plant pig launcher/receiver;

 Operation of umbilical that provides power, control and chemical injection to each well;

-Export of dry gas via the onshore dry gas pipeline to the DBNGP..
+Export of dry gas via the onshore dry gas pipeline commencing at the gas plant pig launcher/receiver to the DBNGP tie-in point.

-The Macedon Operations involves a single train onshore gas plant with a nominal capacity of 220 million standard cubic feet per day (MMSCFD) of gas or 222 terajoules per day (TJ/day) feed gas, 13 m3/day condensate and approximately 1,200 m3/day produced water (peak rate not expected rate).
-The gas is conditioned to sales specifications by removing mercury, water removal via silica bed dehydration and hydrocarbon dewpoint control.
-It is compressed and exported via a 67 km sales gas pipeline where it is metered and injected into DBNGP.
+Maintenance activities covered under the EP comprise:

+Inspections, maintenance and repairs of offshore and onshore pipelines and umbilicals.

 A sales gas metering station is located approximately 67 km from the onshore gas plant adjacent to the DBNGP tie-in on a cleared area of 6,250 m2.
 Gas from the pipeline passes through filter coalescers to remove any dust and other solid or liquid matter, waxes, gums and gum forming constituents.
 The metering station analyses hydrocarbon composition, oxygen, hydrogen sulfide and moisture and meter gas prior to the tie-in station.
-The metering station at the DBNGP tie-in also serves as flow and overpressure control.Inspection, Maintenance and Repair Offshore
+The metering station at the DBNGP tie-in also serves as flow and overpressure control.

+Decommissioning and closure activities are not within the scope of this EP and will be subject to separate environment plans in accordance with regulatory requirements.

+Inspection, Maintenance and Repair Offshore

 Offshore

-Operations also include an ongoing inspection, maintenance and repair (IMR) activities are based on a risk-reduction strategy to ensure integrity of the production system is maintained in accordance with relevant standards.

 The subsea facilities will be capable of largely maintenance-free operation, with the exception of ROV work and minor subsea intervention.
 Inspection and monitoring activities will be performed to provide assurance of integrity, as well as to proactively identify maintenance or repair requirements.
 Inspections may be routine, or may be triggered by specific events (such as cyclones) that could affect the infrastructure.
-Maintenance and repair requirements are determined based on the results of inspections and monitoring
+Maintenance and repair requirements are determined based on the results of inspections and monitoring.

 Specific IMR activities that may occur over the duration of the EP include: